The 10 giveaway signs of a toxic person – and how to handle them

 Their need to be right trumps common sense, truth and even normal social bounds.
 They’ll pursue an issue until it’s conceded that they are in fact right.
 They’ll even happily take their fight to the legal system, incurring huge costs and a waste of time, often over very trivial matters – even suing neighbours over inches of land or the height of boundary hedges.

 So if you ever cross or publicly doubt a toxic person, be prepared for a fight.
 They’re determined, bitter and underhand adversaries.
 And in their quest to be seen as right, they’re happy to lie, fabricate and misdirect.
+If you do end up in an argument with a toxic person (or narcissist) here’s how to handle it.

 3) They’re surrounded by drama